isharaU/CeylonCast/README.md

 ## License

-This project is still not licensed, but will be licensed under the MIT License.
+This project is MIT Licensed.

 ---

-**Made with ❤️ for weather